-Why Arizona Requires a Five-Day Waiting Period
+Why the Five-Day Waiting Period Exists

 A person who does not survive the decedent by at least one hundred twenty hours is deemed to have predeceased the decedent for purposes of homestead allowance, exempt property and intestate succession, and the decedent's heirs are determined accordingly.